 Using the Continue block

-As you’ve just seen, adding a continue block to your Rise projects is super-easy.
-The continue block in Rise unlocks loads of new possibilities for controlling learner progress.
+As you’ve just seen, adding a continue block to your Rise 360 projects is supereasy.
+The continue block in Rise 360 unlocks loads of new possibilities for controlling learner progress.

-To learn more about Storyline blocks in Rise, don’t miss this great video from our CTO, Arlyn Asch.
+To learn more about Storyline blocks in Rise 360, check out this video.

 How will you use the Continue block?

-How will you use the Continue block in Rise?
+How will you use the Continue block in Rise 360?
 Share your ideas and experience with us by leaving a comment below.

 Want to try something you learned here, but don’t have Articulate 360?
 Start a free 30-day trial, and come back to E-Learning Heroes regularly for more helpful advice on everything related to e-learning.
 If you have any questions, please share them in the comments.